West Africa is an interesting puzzle when it comes to budget travel.

 A bush taxi – also known as a shared taxi, taxi brousse, sept place – is a car.

-Usually, it’s a rather dilapidated car; you might need to reach through the open window to pull the door handle at the journey’s end.
+Usually, it's a rather shabby car; you might need to reach through the open window to pull the door handle at the journey's end.

 They gather at taxi parks on the main roads through town, each with a designated route for the day, and they leave when full: two people in the front passenger seat and at least four per row of three seats.

-Bush taxis are cozy, to say the least, and sometimes quite uncomfortable.
+Bush taxis are cozy and sometimes quite uncomfortable.